BHT50/bht50.github.io/talks/abstracts/index.md

 #### Bernard Kay (University of York — United Kingdom)

+### Generalizations of Classical Relativity Theorems
 #### Eleni-Alexandra Kontou (King's College London — United Kingdom)
+Several classical relativity theorems, including the famous singularity theorems, have in their assumptions pointwise energy conditions.
+Those conditions bound the energy density (or similar quantities) on every spacetime point and are easily violated by quantum fields.
+One way to examine the applicability of those theorems in semiclassical gravity is to replace them with an averaged version, where the energy density is bounded on a segment of a causal geodesic.
+The index form method, used instead of the Raychaudhuri equation, provides a direct way of using those weakened conditions.
+In this talk I will apply this method to the Penrose singularity theorem and the Hawking area theorem, and present progress and challenges for both.
+Finally, I will discuss the connection between the area theorem and black hole thermodynamics.

 ### Black Hole Chemistry
 #### David Kubiznak (Charles University — Czechia, University of Waterloo and Perimeter Institute — Canada)